saklani/wafer-connect/README.md

 # Wafer

-Wafer offers minimalist pre-built components for integrating wallets with Svelte/SvelteKit decentralized applications (dApps).
+Wafer offers minimalist pre-built components for connecting to wallets with Svelte/SvelteKit decentralized applications (dApps).
+It currently supports some connectors and chains, with more coming soon.